parkverdict

 Devils Postpile National Monument

-Devils Postpile punches well above its modest footprint.
+Devils Postpile punches well above its size.

 National Historic Site · CA